Soleful Socks with Betty Salpekar (a Visionary Author), was the guest on Yarn Thing with Marly Bird.

 A huge boost to her designing career happened when Betty took home the big prize from XRX in a contest for sock designs.
 She submitted a few designs but the won that was picked as the Grand Prize winner were her Leopard Socks feature a hidden message inside the cuff that reads, G-R-R-R NICE KITTY? and an innovative sole that can be replaced when they are worn out.
 The spots on the socks are created with 2-color stranding and spot dying.
 We can see why they were chosen and the pattern as published in the book that spotlights many of the socks in that contest, Think Outside the Socks, published by XRX in 2010.

 At the time that she won, she met Cat Bordhi who invited her to her Visionary retreat.
 This is an invitation only event, a think-tank atmosphere, where talented people collaborate to create publications to further the creative design process.
 Cat’s program gave her focus, she says, to buckled down, learning computer programs that she at first found overwhelming.
-Others in the visionary group have been a big help that keep her moving forward with confidence. http://www.unicornbooks.com/visionaryauthors.asp
+Others in the visionary group have been a big help that keep her moving forward with confidence. https://www.unicornbooks.com/visionaryauthors.asp

 Her new book Soleful Socks, Knitting from the Ground Up features many creative socks that continue her unique sole design.
 The Trellis technique makes Betty especially excited to share, Marly loved the colored numbers in the instructions.
 The work of the printer of the book will be appreciated by the readers and project makers who pick it up.
 Check out the patterns listed in Ravelry that are featured in the book.

 If you missed today’s episode you can listen at the original post: https://www.blogtalkradio.com/yarnthing/2014/10/28/soleful-socks-with-betty-salpekar-visionary-author and it’s available through iTunes as well.